metabase/metabase/docs/developers-guide/drivers/driver-tests.md

 Let's take a look at what's going on here.

-##### Connection Context
+### Connection context

-`tx/dbdef->connection-details` is called in two different contexts: when creating a database, and when loading data into one and syncing.
+`tx/dbdef->connection-details` is called in two different contexts:

+- When creating a database,
+- And when loading data into one and syncing.

 Most databases won't let you connect to a database that hasn't been created yet, meaning something like a `CREATE DATABASE "test-data";` statement would have to be ran _without_ specifying `test-data` as part of the connection.
 Thus, the `context` parameter. `context` is either `:server`, meaning "give me details for connecting to the DBMS server, but not to a specific database", or `:db`, meaning "give me details for connecting to a specific database".
 In MySQL's case, it adds the `:db` connection property whenever context is `:db`.

-##### Getting connection properties from env vars
+### Getting connection properties from env vars

-What's `tx/db-test-env-var` about?
-As previously mentioned, you'll almost certainly be running your database in a local Docker container.
-Rather than hardcode the username, host, port, etc. for the Docker container, we'd like to be flexible, and let people specify those in environment variables, in case they're running against a different container or are just running the database outside of a container or on another computer entirely.
-Metabase handily provides the aformentioned function to get such details from environment variables.
+You'll almost certainly be running your database in a local Docker container.
+Rather than hardcode the connection details (the username, host, port...) for the Docker container, we'd like to be flexible, and let people specify those in environment variables, in case they're running against a different container or are just running the database outside of a container, or on another computer entirely.
+You can use `tx/db-test-env-var` to get details from environment variables.
 For example,

 ```clj
 (tx/db-test-env-var :mysql :user "root")